Colorado and Washington will not be primary rivals on the football field.

 That said, the Buffs and Huskies coaching staffs have already developed a pretty good rivalry on the recruiting trail.

 In February, Embree was able to "flip" some prospects who were considering Washington into becoming a part of the 2011 CU class.
-The first-year head coach said the two programs are likely to "bang heads" for some of the same players in 2012 and in the years to come.

 That could be a good sign for Buffs fans considering the rebuilding job Steve Sarkisian has done in Seattle in just two and a half years.